uoon/Hobproj/README.md

 			if hotd == '1' or 'walk' in hotd: print "You take a bite of the hotdog and choke on some dirt that was not propertly cleaned" print "from the bell peppers.
 You gasp for air and the guards take your wild movements as" print "a threat.
-They take our their clubs and start beating you down.
-You suffocate and" print "die of wounds and trauma to the head." return 'death'
+They take out their steel clubs and start beating you.
+You suffocate on the" print "dirt and start to bleed from your skull.
+You die from one hard crack to the head." return 'death'

 			if hotd == '2' or 'give' or 'offer' in hotd: